Derived deformation theory of algebraic structures: An explicit model via the operad of differentials

+Indeed, by direct computation at the chain level $g_{P,X}$ is the kernel of the second map, and these maps are compatible with the convolution brackets.
+Moreover, for any $P_{\infty}$-algebra $(X,\varphi)$, we have a commutative diagram of properad morphisms

-and that $g_{I,X}=0$, so that this a fiber sequence of $L_{\infty}$-algebras.
-Along this fiber sequence, the Maurer-Cartan element $\psi$ of $g_{P,X}$ is sent to $\psi^+$, which is in turn sent to $triv$.
+where the maps relating $Di$, $P_{\infty}$ and $P_{\infty}^+$ are the ones defined in the Lemma~\eqref{L:pushoutDi}.
+Consequently, along this fiber sequence of $L_{\infty}$-algebras, the Maurer-Cartan element $\varphi$ of $g_{P,X}$ is sent to $\varphi^+$, which is in turn sent to $triv$.
 Twisting our $L_{\infty}$-algebras by these Maurer-Cartan elements produces a new fiber sequence

-Moreover, the second arrow is a surjection, hence a fibration in the model category of $L_{\infty}$-algebras, and all objects are fibrant, so this fiber sequence is a homotopy fiber sequence. \end{rem}
+To conclude, the second arrow is a surjection, hence a fibration in the model category of $L_{\infty}$-algebras, and all objects are fibrant, so this fiber sequence is a homotopy fiber sequence. \end{proof}

 To conclude, we compare this fiber sequence with the fiber sequence

 of Theorem~\ref{P: hofibgroups} to obtain: \begin{thm} There is a quasi-isomorphism of $L_{\infty}$-algebras